 Approach 2: XOR and Partitioning (O(n) time, O(1) space)

-The optimal solution relies on properties of bit manipulation.
-First XOR all numbers in the array.
-Since duplicate numbers cancel out (a ^ a = 0), the final XOR result equals x ^ y, where x and y are the two unique numbers.
-Because x and y are different, their XOR must have at least one set bit.
-Extract the rightmost set bit using diff = xor & -xor.
-This bit distinguishes the two numbers.
+The optimal solution uses properties of XOR.
+First XOR all elements in the array.
+Since a ^ a = 0, every duplicated value cancels out.
+The final XOR result equals x ^ y, where x and y are the two unique numbers.

 The idea is to use the XOR operation to find two unique numbers that appear only once in the array.
 This can be achieved by: